 As agricultural production increases, it opens more opportunities in the post-production subsector, especially in basic processes that include simple activities like cleaning, separation, sorting, size reduction, drying, mixing, packaging, etc. for the purpose of storage, easy transport or sales/export.

 Nigeria falls short in all these, whether it be in technology or skills.
-Several Agricultural exports from Nigeria have severally been rejected at point of entry in foreign countries even those that needs the least and easiest level of processing like raw yam have also been rejected.
+Several Agricultural exports from Nigeria have severally been rejected at point of entry in foreign countries even those that need the least and easiest level of processing like raw yam have also been rejected.

 For instance, within the country farm animals are moved across the country from farm to market close to the final consumers, alive and whole before they are butchered, They are sold most times completely fresh without going through any form of preservation or storage as meat or fish.

 These types of business which are great employers of labour, especially youths and women and developing the sector can boost the economy and improve life the contrary.
-The first invest that is need is human capacity building, The government and NGOs must equip women and the youth with the necessity industrial skills and startup capital through skill acquisition and funding programs.
+The first invest that is need is human capacity building, The government and NGOs must equip women and the youth with the necessary industrial skills and startup capital through skill acquisition and funding programs.

-They can use youth programs like National Youth Service Corp (NYSC) to train young graduate and after which give them access to capital to setup small plants in rural area close to the farms.
+They can use youth programs like National Youth Service Corp (NYSC) to train young graduate and after which give them access to capital to set up small plants in the rural area close to the farms.
 This is a more effective way to make agriculture attractive to young people as most young people who don’t want to be farmers, would love to go into processing, and as such would tend to develop their business up the value chain.
 This would empower the youths, women, create jobs and boost the nation’s economy.